cosma/testing-bundle/README.md

 Follow the 'dev-master' branch for latest dev version.
 But i recommend to use more stable version tags if available.

-After that, add the Bundle to your Kernel, most likely in the "dev" or "test" environment.
+After that, add the h4ccAliceFixturesBundle and TestingBundle to your Kernel, most likely in the "dev" or "test" environment.

 ```php
 <?php